Why the World Cup cannot save Brazil's tourism industry

 Caruaru's hotels seem blithe about the Confederations Cup.
 With lodging in short supply and local vacationers eager to attend the festival, major hotels are already booked nearly every weekend this month.

-Consulted a week ahead, the only rooms left at the Hotel Village Caruaru on Saturday were going for 1,000 reais ($470) a night.
+Consulted a week ahead, the only rooms left at the Hotel Village Caruaru on Saturday were going for 1,000 reais (299 pounds) a night.

 (Editing by Brian Winter and Jackie Frank)